 Clay comes from soils, volcanic deposits, and silicate rocks exposed to the elements over many years.
 These differing weather and climate conditions produce many minerals deposited together to form clay.

-How To Make Cosmetic Clay Face Masks By Skin Type/Condition.
+How To Make Cosmetic Clay Face Masks By Skin Type/Condition!

-Bentonite Clay Mask For Acne Skin Conditions.
+Bentonite Clay Face Mask For Acne Skin Conditions!

 Bentonite Clay is a highly absorbent clay named after Fort Benton, Montana.
 The most abundant source of his type of clay is found here because of its numerous volcanoes.
-Bentonite Clay is a very versatile clay, especially useful for helping treat acne.

 *Buy Bentonite Clay for its incredible ability to cleanse and detoxify.
 It calms and helps treat oily, pimpled skin conditions.
 It absorbs into the pores to remove oils and dirt.
 Clays’ ability to gently bind to debris on the Skin makes them ideal face masks.